-Objective Performance Measures Data Grantee Provides The program objectives will depend upon the specific project funded.
-Generally, most projects can be classified into one or more of the following categories: These will differ, depending on the specific program goals and objectives.
-Examples are below.
-OJJDP is developing an online reporting system so that grantees will be able to submit data to OJJDP electronically.
+Objectives Performance Measures Data Grantee Provides Program objectives will depend on specific project funded.
+Most projects can be classified into one or more of the following categories: These will differ, depending on specific program goals and objectives.
+Examples follow.
+OJJDP is developing an online reporting system so grantees may submit data electronically.
 Direct Service Prevention Program.
-Examples of objectives may include Direct Service Program (Prevention and/or Intervention) Direct Service Program (Prevention and/or Intervention) prevention of delinquency risk behaviors, improvement in family functioning, or prevention of child Number of program youth and/or families served Number of program youth and/or families served victimization (including abuse and neglect).
-Number of service hours completed by program youth and/or families.
-Number of service hours completed by program youth and/or families.
+Examples of goals may include prevention of delinquency and individual risk behaviors and factors, or prevention of family and community risk factors, or prevention of child victimization (including sexual exploitation or abuse and neglect) by biologically/non- biologically related adults.
+Direct Service Program (Prevention and/or Intervention) Direct Service Program (Prevention and/or Intervention) Within each 6-month reporting period: Number of program youth and/or families served.
+Number of program youth and/or families served.
+Number of service hours completed by program parents, youth and/or families.
+Number of service hours completed by program parents, youth and/or families.
+Percent of grantees implementing an evidence-based program or practice.
+1 Number of programs implementing an evidence-based program or practice.
 Direct Service Intervention Program.
-Examples of objectives may include intervening with delinquent youth or status offenders and/or system-involved families.
+Examples of goals may include intervening with child victims, youth at risk, delinquent youth or status offenders, and/or system-involved families.
+Number of youth/families served with whom an evidence-based program or practice was used.
+Number of youth/families served with whom an evidence-based program or practice was used.
+Number of youth/families successfully completing program requirements.
+Number of youth/families successfully completing program requirements.
 Percentage of program youth who offend or reoffend.
-Number of program youth who offend or reoffend (arrested/rearrested or seen at juvenile court for a new offense), divided by the total number of program youth.
-Percentage of program youth exhibiting desired change in targeted behaviors (depends on specific behavior targeted and might include substance use, antisocial behavior, school attendance, gang involvement, etc.) Number of program youth exhibiting desired change in targeted behaviors (depends on specific behavior targeted and might include substance use, antisocial behavior, school attendance, gang involvement, etc.), divided by the total number of program youth.
+Number of program youth who offend or reoffend.
+Percentage of program youth who are victimized or at risk.
+Number of program youth who are victimized or at risk, compared to number of youth served.